 Here’s a satellite view of the area.
 A red line is pointing to a small, narrow road that cuts across the rice fields, where only scooters can fit.
 On that particular drive (April 29th) the moon was almost full, and driving the 10-12 minutes from Pererenan to Canggu was a delight.

 It is possible to go longer distances by scooter, even going from one side of Bali to the other in under a day.
-As long as you have previous experience in moment-to-moment intersection negotiations you’ll probably be fine, but most likely not entirely relaxed.
+As long as you have previous experience in moment-to-moment intersection negotiations you’ll probably be fine.
+However, it wont be a picnic.